publiccodenet/about/activities/member-relations/identify-potential-codebase.md

 # Identifying potential codebases for Foundation Stewardship

-This outlines ways in which the Foundation for Public Code identifies potential codebases for Stewardship.
+This outlines ways in which the Foundation for Public Code could identify potential codebases for Stewardship.

 This helps inform individual members and the Foundation about:
 * Which existing projects have a need for codebase stewardship
 * The best types of use cases for Public Code

-Identified codebases are evaluated according to the [criteria for codebase stewardship](../codebase-stewardship/criteria-for-codebase-stewardship.md).
+Identified codebases will then be evaluated according to the [criteria for codebase stewardship](../codebase-stewardship/criteria-for-codebase-stewardship.md).

 ## Research replication of member codebases
 Identify which member codebases are currently being reused or being considered for reuse by other Foundation members, and/or their wider networks, in order to help support direct replication.